PeggyS/TW5-auto-publish2gh-pages/README.md

 8. Edit/add the required tiddlers and make a push.
 This can be done directly on github.

 # Editing tiddlers
 You can just edit or add new tiddlers directly on github, which is quite comfortable, or you can use a markdown editor.
-Tiddlywiki sintax is not exactly markdown, but it is close enough to use it as a small reference and markdown editors usually helps you completing lists and provide preview.
+Tiddlywiki syntax is not exactly markdown, but it is close enough to use it as a small reference and markdown editors usually helps you completing lists and provide preview.

 I recommend you to use prose, which is the tool I have used to edit this README: